-Talking with air traffic controllers and watching them work will provide you with a strong introduction to their day-to-day activities.
+Talking with air traffic controllers and watching them work will give you a solid introduction to their day-to-day activities.
 Speaking with aircraft pilots may provide other insights into the role of the air traffic controller.
-Visits and interviews can be arranged through most airports, air traffic control centers, the Air Traffic Control Association, and many airlines.
+Visits and interviews can be arranged through airports, air traffic control centers, the Air Traffic Control Association, and many airlines.
 You should also be aware that every branch of the military services offers opportunities for experience in these and related jobs.

 - Aeronautical and Aerospace Technicians